asuyou/notes/01 inbox/encryption.md

 ## Stream cipher

-Uses a keystream generatorto encrypt data 1 bit at a time
+Uses a keystream generator to encrypt data 1 bit at a time

 This is generally done with an XOR and is symmetric